life-itself/tao/culture/README.md

     “How could polishing a tile make a mirror?”
     “How could sitting in zazen make a Buddha?”

-We also believe that much that gets in the way of realising that nature: fear, ignorance, delusion, craving, anger etc. In particular, and especially relevant for us as an organization, we believe we humans have a tendency to:
+We also believe that much that gets in the way of realising that nature: fear, ignorance, delusion, craving, anger etc. In particular we believe we humans have a tendency to:

 * **Looking good / avoiding looking bad**: we often are concerned with how we appear to others -- rather than actual outcomes in reality.
 * **Judging**: to make ourselves, others and situations "wrong" (or "right"), assessing them as good and bad (and making these assessments on very little evidence).